algolia/angular-instantsearch/community-website/src/community-project-boilerplate-docgen/src/guides/customize-widgets.md

 }
 ```

-* We need to reference the `<ng-ais-instantsearch>` parent component instance on the widget class
+* We need to reference the `<ais-instantsearch>` parent component instance on the widget class
 * We need to indicate also the widget name

 We have the first code needed for our MenuSelect widget, let's move on with the connector part!